xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-004.md

 -   `startCameraY` - the camera's Y coordinate in world space
 -   `startPos` - the current mouse position in world space, which is obtained by transforming the coordinates in NDC (Normalized Device Coordinates) space with the inverse of the camera's projection matrix

-When the mouse is released, unbind the event listeners which will ends the drag interaction.
+When the mouse is released, unbind the event listeners which will end the drag interaction.

 ```ts
 function handleMouseUp(e) {